particle-iot/docs/src/content/getting-started/configuration/environment.md

 ---
-title: Environment Variables
+title: Environment
 columns: two
 layout: commonTwo.hbs
-description: Environment Variables (env vars)
+description: Environment
 includeDefinitions: [api-helper, api-helper-extras]

 ---

 {{!-- BEGIN shared-blurb 79e94a32-654d-4961-8498-5d7969690c4a --}}
-Environment variables are lightweight, non‑secret, name - value pairs that shape the runtime environment.
+Environment is a collection of lightweight, non‑secret, name - value pairs that shape the runtime environment.
 They are ideal for fast, system level adjustments (endpoints, feature flags, polling intervals) without changing firmware.
 Available in the cloud and in the firmware, they allow configuration of both Device OS features and user features in a hierarchical manner from organization, the product, with optional per-device overrides.
 {{!-- END shared-blurb --}}

 The feature is available in Device OS 6.4.0 and later.